Skip to main content

 • Compressed and uncompressed private keys are supported

-• Encrypted (password-protected) private keys on Exodus Desktop are supported for Bitcoin and Bitcoin Cash
+• Encrypted (password-protected) private keys are supported for Bitcoin and Bitcoin Cash

 How do I import a private key into Exodus?

-In Exodus Mobile and Desktop, you can import crypto private keys into your wallet.
+In Exodus Desktop, you can import private keys for most assets.

 Importing a private key into Exodus creates a transaction that transfers funds from the private key's address to your Exodus wallet address, which incurs a network transaction fee.